Russia puts more strength behind ''creeping'' Ukraine advance | Law-Order

 The cities are the last major areas of Luhansk province still held by Ukraine.
 The Russian attacks are central to the Kremlin's reduced wartime goal of seizing the entire Donbas region, where Moscow-backed separatists have fought Ukrainian forces for eight years and established self-proclaimed republics.

-Russia also escalated attacks around Bakhmut, a city in Doneskt, the other province that makes up the Donbas, the Ukrainian military said as the war reached its 101st day.
+Russia also escalated attacks in Donestk, the other province that makes up the Donbas, the Ukrainian military said as the war reached its 101st day.
+Reflecting the close combat, Russian and Ukrainian military officers blamed each other for a fire that destroyed the main church at the Sviatohirsk monastery, one of Ukraine's holiest Orthodox Christian sites.

 In recent days, the Russians focused on capturing Sievierodonetsk, which had a prewar population of about 100,000.
 At one point, they held 90% of the city, but Ukrainian soldiers clawed back some ground, Haidai reported Friday.
 Western military analysts said Russia was devoting significant troop strength and firepower to what British officials described as a "creeping advance" in the Donbas.